 The past week was filled with several important bits of news regarding the upcoming WordPress 5.0 release.
 The official release date has been set for November 19, 2018, and a new default theme, Twenty Nineteen, has been announced.
 Here’s what these announcements mean for you.

-If you’d like to learn how to use Gutenberg before WordPress 5.0 releases, our Learn WordPress course includes a walkthrough video tutorial demonstrating page building with Gutenberg.
+If you’d like to learn how to use Gutenberg before you update to WordPress 5.0, our Learn WordPress course includes a walkthrough video tutorial demonstrating page building with Gutenberg.

 Twenty Nineteen theme announced

 The other big news this week was the announcement of the Twenty Nineteen theme.
 Ever since 2010, WordPress has created a new default theme every year.
 Before that, the default theme, Kubrick, had been bundled with WordPress for 5 years and became dated by the time the Twenty Ten theme was released.
 In the words of the WordPress team back in 2012: “This gives the theme an expiration date and it doesn’t have the pressure to be the end-all theme for the ages, because it’ll be replaced in the next year rather than in five years.”